Being mindful of food sensitivities this festive season

 If you have a child with sensory food aversion who has a restricted diet, doesn’t like to sit at the table to eat or doesn’t like to join other people at meal times, there are strategies you can use to help your child try new foods and break down barriers to meal times.

-The Autism Association of WA has a book on these strategies, Autism SA has a Mealtime Support Group, or you could talk to your child’s occupational therapist, speech pathologist, paediatrician and a dietitian for support.
+The Autism Association of WA has a book on these strategies, Autism SA has a Mealtime Support Group, or you could talk to your child’s occupational therapist, speech pathologist, paediatrician and dietitian for support.

 Do you have a family member or friend with sensory food aversion?
 How do you support them?
-Tell us in the comments below.

 Related content: